 Academic Staff, Project Researchers and Workshop Members

-Andrew J. May is Professor of History in the School of Historical & Philosophical Studies at the University of Melbourne, where he has been a faculty member since 2000.
+AJMAndrew J. May is Professor of History in the School of Historical & Philosophical Studies at the University of Melbourne, where he has been a faculty member since 2000.
 As a social historian with broad interests across urban, colonial and imperial history, he has published widely on the social experience and cultures of the city—including Melbourne Street Life (1998), Espresso!
 Melbourne Coffee Stories (2001), and as co-editor The Encyclopedia of Melbourne (Cambridge University Press, 2005).

 Dr Sophie Couchman is a curator and professional historian interested in Australia’s migration history.
 She has researched and published in the field of Chinese-Australian history for many years and was curator at the Chinese Museum for seven years.
 She has been involved in a diverse range of activities including developing exhibitions, walking tours, oral histories and online resources.
 Sophie is currently working with the MHW on the ARC-funded ‘Time-Layered Culture Map’ project.
 Website

 Dr Mitchell Harrop is an honorary research fellow in History in the School of Historical & Philosophical Studies at the University of Melbourne.
 As a social scientist with a strong software engineering background he is a true generalist.
-Mitchell is working across a number of MHW projects including the ‘A Journal of the Plague Year: An Archive of Covid-19‘ project and the ARC-funded ‘Time-Layered Culture Map’ project.
+Mitchell is working across a number of MHW projects including the ‘A Journal of the Plague Year: An Archive of Covid-19 project and the ARC-funded ‘Time-Layered Culture Map’ project.

 Dr Henry Reese completed his PhD in 2019 under the supervision of Professor David Goodman on ‘Cultures of sound recording and preservation in and around Australasia in the late nineteenth and early twentieth centuries’, and is currently working with the MHW on the Postwar Apartments project.
 Website

 Dr Roland S. Wettenhall completed his PhD under Professor May’s supervision in 2019 on ‘The translocation of the English Friendly Society movement to Victoria, 1835-1920’.
+He currently works as Access Services & Digital Project Officer at Public Record Office Victoria.

 Current Research Higher Degree Students